Login with Patreon

 Juno collapsed on her bed, heaving heavily.
 Her head felt as if it had been struck by a bludger.

 It was an insignificant effort, and Juno felt exhausted by it.
 It had been difficult, but not impossible.
+She didn’t need to regain her magic completely, however.

 Just as Juno was ready to give up, a voice, old and patient, echoed in her mind.